 (If you’re looking for a primer on available types of life insurance, please see our article on Types of Life Insurance)

 In past years, many insurance companies were mutual.
 Mutual companies typically declared a non-guaranteed dividend to participating policy owners.
 These dividends were then used to automatically create various other options including small units of paid up insurance, or increasing cash value, or one of 2 or 3 other options.
 Dividends were projected as being used to pay up premiums in later years.
 In the 1980’s and later, dividends being paid out did not meet earlier projections and as a result many policy owners had policies they had assumed would have premiums that became paid up but in reality did not.
-Consumers then launched various ‘vanishing premium’ lawsuits agains insurance companies and were succesful with these suits.
+Consumers then launched various ‘vanishing premium’ lawsuits against insurance companies and were successful with these suits.

 The above graph shows an example of a whole life insurance policy for a 30 year old, male, non-smoker for $100,000 of coverage.
 The death benefit starts at $100,000.
 The cash value (cash surrender value) starts at $0.00.
 Every year the death benefit and cash value grow until they are equal at age 100.
 In this example, the death benefit grew to almost $650,000 at age 100 (started at $100,000).

 Whole life insurance is a very unique product designed for certain individuals.
 We highly recommend speaking with a life insurance broker to determine if whole life insurance is appropriate for you.
 You should be in a very strong financial position before considering to purchase whole life insurance.
 Your retirement should be fully funded and you should have a surplus of investments.

 Many people purchase whole life insurance to cover their final expenses (funeral costs), estate costs/planning, probate fees, taxes at death, legacy, business succession, etc.

 - Peace of mind knowing that your beneficiaries will receive a lump sum amount, tax free in the event of your death